docopt/DocOpt.jl/README.md

 **Return**

-* parsed arguemnts : An associative collection, where keys are names of command-line elements such as e.g. "--verbose" and "<path>", and values are the parsed values of those elements. (type: `Dict{String,Any}`)
+* parsed arguments : An associative collection, where keys are names of command-line elements such as e.g. "--verbose" and "<path>", and values are the parsed values of those elements. (type: `Dict{String,Any}`)

 See <http://docopt.org/> for more details about the grammar of the usage pattern.